warpech/SeleniumTest/README.md

 1. Start Selenium Remote Driver: `java -jar selenium-server-standalone-2.52.0.jar`
 2. Open `SeleniumTest.sln` in Visual Studio and enable Test Explorer (Test > Window > Test Explorer)
 3. Press "Run all" in Test Explorer
+   - If you get an error about some packages not installed, right click on the project in Solution Explorer.
+Choose "Manage NuGet Packages" and click on "Restore".
 4. Don't touch your keyboard or mouse while the tests are being executed :)